THE VALUE OF PANORAMIC SENSING

 In the panoramic world, lots of things happen randomly.
 Even if they can be explained afterwards by analytical thought, the experienced reality is of spontaneous movements and changes happening randomly.

 One day i hear a dog barking three times, then two days nothing, then another bark.
-A small fly does a wiggling dance, probably unique, a one-off.
+Van Gogh - Cornfield with Crows A small fly does a wiggling dance, probably unique, a one-off.
 In the panoramic reality, we witness vividly, all the time, that unexplainable things happen randomly.

 My experience and the blackbirds experience is purely surface, life at face value without any interpretation or abstract thought.
-On this level, there is no cause and effect, and this is a valid experience of life.
+On this level, there is no cause and effect.

 Our human analytical abilities have superimposed abstract forms onto life to try and make sense of it.
 This has obscured the spontaneity, the randomness; even, i would say, the element of surprise and being alive.
 This theme is developed in Sensing the Changes.